Surayyamel/vehicules_api/README.md

 # Vehicules API

-An application that creates a database with a table named 'vehicules'.
-The API reads from the database and returns all the rows from the 'vehicules' table.
+The API reads from a database and returns all the rows from the 'vehicules' table.

 ## Environment Variables